margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing - Independent Writing #
 ## Singer-Songwriting ##
 Composing music expresses both the head and the heart, and writing songs helps to heal, sing, and articulate feelings through words and sound.
-There is some writing below that contributes to singer-songwriting.
+Writing below contributes to singer-songwriting.

 <br>